 Meredith & Drew became the largest biscuit manufacturer in Europe.

 William Meredith (1803 – 1868) was born in Bristol.
 He established a bakery at Shadwell in East London in 1830.
 William George Drew (1813 – 1867) was employed as his principal assistant.
 Following a quarrel between the two men, William Drew left the business to establish his own biscuit bakery in 1852.

 William Meredith established a steam-powered factory on Commercial Road East, and focused on the public house trade for his biscuits, pound cakes and Banbury cakes.
 The business traded as Meredith & Son by 1856.

 Drew & Sons

 William Drew established a steam-powered factory on Shadwell High Street.
 Like Meredith, he focused on supplying the public house and hotel trade with biscuits.
 He employed 30 men by 1861.

-William Drew died from a heart attack in 1867, and his obituary hailed him as “a man of remarkable energy and enterprise”, remembered for his charitable interests.
+William Drew died from a heart attack in 1867, and an obituary described him as “a man of remarkable energy and enterprise”, remembered for his charitable interests.
 Management of the business passed to his wife Barbara Drew, and his only son, Lear James Drew (1840 – 1917).

 Drew & Sons produced over 100 different biscuit varieties by 1877.

 Meredith & Drew

 Frederick Meredith and Lear Drew merged their interests as Meredith & Drew, with a capital of £107,000, in 1891.
 The merged business was one of the largest biscuit manufacturers in Britain.

 Meredith & Drew received its first Royal Warrant, from Queen Victoria, in 1894.

 The Meredith & Drew factory at Shadwell was extended in 1896.
 Production was still concentrated on the manufacture of biscuits for the hospitality industry, particularly public houses and hotels.

 Meredith & Drew developed a reputation for fair treatment of its customers and workforce.

 Meredith & Drew was one of the best known businesses in the East End of London by 1897.
-Lear Drew was chairman, and he was supported by a strong management team including H D Rawlings (1836 – 1904) as vice chairman.
+Lear Drew was chairman with H D Rawlings (1836 – 1904) as vice chairman.

 The Wright stuff